 Legendary era to 2100BCE

-During this time period the Chinese system of writing evolved from a few simple pictorial characters to the rich script of the Qin Dynasty.
+During this time the Chinese system of writing evolved from a few simple pictorial characters to the rich script of the Qin Dynasty.
 Although accurately kept historical records push back China's documented past a long way, there is a point when fact and legend inter-mingle.
 In the case of Britain the 'legendary' era survives as recently as King Arthur in the 5th century CE, whereas in China you need to go back a further 2,500 years to the time of the Yellow Emperor c.
 3000BCE , the founding father of China.
 There is a traditional continuous line of all the Kings and Emperors of China going all the way back to him.
 For more on the deities and legendary rulers of china please see our section on the Three Sovereigns and Five Sage Emperors.

 Ningxia, rock art, neolithic, archaeology